Gathu17/Gathu17/README.md

 ## 👋 About Me

-I build AI agents that handle the boring stuff so businesses can focus on what matters.
+I build AI solutions that handle the boring stuff so businesses can focus on what matters.
 Passionate about creating automation that actually makes work-life better.

 **🎯 Specializing in:**